texfaq/texfaq.github.io/FAQ-syswin32.md

 Windows&nbsp;2000 or earlier).

 Both distributions may be used in a configuration which involves no installation at all.
-MiKTeX's ''portable'' distribution may be unpacked on a memory stick, and used on any windows computer without making any direct use of the hard drive.
+MiKTeX's "portable" distribution may be unpacked on a memory stick, and used on any windows computer without making any direct use of the hard drive.
 The web page [TeX&nbsp;Live portable usage](http://www.tug.org/texlive/portable.html)